-Studies show that vehicles that have well-designed head restraints or headrests can reduce rear-impact crash injuries by 24-44%.
+Studies show that vehicles that have well-designed head restraints or headrests can reduce rear-impact crash injuries, including brain injuries, by 24-44%.
 The key to maximizing the benefit of the headrest is to ensure it is correctly positioned.
 The restraint or headrest should be even with the top of your head or at least to the top of your ears.
 The distance is also important to safety and should be approximately 2 inches from the back of your head.
 The closer the headrest is to your head will help cushion the blow and reducing the severity of the injury.

 There are also many models of cars that come with the Active or Dynamic Head Restraint system, which uses mechanical linkages to move the head restraint and or the seat back to cushion the driver or passenger in the event of a crash.
 Many car models have an active head restraint systems such as Toyota, SAAB and Volvo.